TickTeam/guide-tt/ticktick_web_app/what_is_mini_calendar.md

 **-What is Mini Calendar used for?**

-Tip 1.
-The dates which are highlighted with yellow indicate that you have tasks on that day.
+Tip 1: The dates which are highlighted with yellow indicate that you have tasks on that day.

-Tip 2.
-If you click a date on a mini calendar, tasks on that day will be displayed in the middle of the page.
+Tip 2: If you click a date on the mini calendar, tasks on that day will be displayed in the middle of the page.

-Tip 3.
-You can click any date and enter tasks in the add bar for that day directly.
+Tip 3: You can click a date and create tasks for that day directly.